The Founder's Guide to

 Overview

-A-Level Capital is a pioneering student-run venture capital firm established in 2015 at Johns Hopkins University (JHU) in Baltimore, Maryland.
-The firm is dedicated to empowering the entrepreneurial ecosystem within JHU by providing seed funding to startups founded by JHU students and alumni.
-With a robust team of 47 members, including 23 partners, A-Level Capital has successfully built a portfolio of 57 companies, showcasing its commitment to nurturing early-stage ventures.
-The firm manages total assets of approximately $2 million and has made over 57 investments, primarily focusing on the medical, technology, and biotechnology sectors.
+A-Level Capital is a student-run venture capital firm founded in 2015 at Johns Hopkins University in Baltimore, Maryland.
+The firm focuses on empowering the entrepreneurial ecosystem at JHU by providing seed funding and support to startups founded by students and alumni.
+A-Level Capital has grown to a team of 47 members, including 23 partners, and manages total assets of approximately $2 million.

 Learn More